Dart Harbour & Navigation Authority

 Dart Harbour Guide 2018

 Our job as Board and Staff of the Dart Harbour and Navigation Authority (DHNA) is to make your visit to the area as pleasant and trouble free as possible.
 The river includes the bustling and historic town of Dartmouth with all its attractions, where you will find the majority of visitors’ facilities clearly shown in the Harbour Guide.
 For essential information go to page 6 of the Harbour Guide.
+If you prefer a PDF of the Harbour Guide, please click here.

 If you wish to explore - further up river there are more tranquil areas – please respect these peaceful spots so that all may enjoy them with equal measure.
 I wish to remind you that the speed limit within the DHNA area is 6 knots – the impact of your wake is easily felt in this waterway by users, flora and fauna alike.
 Please observe this and other Dart Harbour Byelaws.
 The River Dart is, in our opinion, one of the most beautiful places you can find.
 We would like you to help us keep it that way by respecting the environment.
 We have provided opportunities to recycle and refuel mid river – please be careful and mindful of other users when using these great facilities.
 If you have any questions – our staff remain on hand at the Harbour Office (6 Oxford St, Dartmouth), or ‘DARTNAV’ on VHF Ch11 to answer them.
 In any case please call on VHF as you approach to gain berthing instructions.
 We look forward to seeing you - enjoy your stay!